What is Schizoaffective Disorder?

 • Work difficulties (i.e. unemployment)

-If you believe you’re struggling with schizoaffective disorder, you’ll want to receive a diagnosis from a mental health professional.
-In order to determine this diagnosis, you’ll have to take:
+If you believe you struggle with schizoaffective disorder, you’ll want to receive a diagnosis from a mental health professional.
+To come to this diagnosis, you’ll have to take:

 • Physical Exams – to determine that your symptoms aren’t due to another underlying complication.